Kooki-eByte/Kooki-eByte/README.md

 ## I'm a Developer, and Teacher!

-- 🔭 I’m currently in a Web developer certificate program with UCF!
+- 🔭 Certified Full-Stack Web Developer and love teaching other about Web Dev and Python!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other devs!
-- 🥅 2020 Goals: Contribute more to Open Source projects & have a web developer job
+- 🥅 2020 Goals: Contribute more to Open Source projects & have a developer job
-- ⚡ Fun fact: I am learning Japanese and i cannot smell only have 4/5 senses
+- ⚡ Fun fact: I am learning Japanese and I cannot smell, I only have 4/5 senses

 ### Spotify Playing 🎧